Handbook

 • Code of Conduct

-Michigan State University has a standard of student conduct that applies to all members of Club Sports regardless of student status.
-Please refer to Student Conduct and Conflict Resolution for more information: http://studentlife.msu.edu/sccr.
-Accordingly, the Club Sport Program has a standard of conduct for all clubs affiliated with the Club Sport Program.
+Michigan State University has a standard of student conduct that applies to all members of Club Sports and RSOs regardless of student status.
+Please refer to the Office of Student Support & Accountability to learn more: https://ossa.msu.edu/student-conduct-0 Accordingly, the Club Sport Program has a standard of conduct for all clubs affiliated with the Club Sport Program.
 Students in the Club Sport Program assume an obligation to conduct themselves in a manner compatible with the University’s function as an educational institution.
 When members participate in an event they accept the responsibility of representing the University in a way that will not detract from the reputation of the institution, will demonstrate ethical conduct, and will display sportsmanship before, during, and after the event.

 Participants shall not: